muratk5n/thirdwave/en/README.md

 Start-ups or many estab players mostly dont pay for databases either;
-Bigger players build their own DB software eventually but there is Postgresql, and various other choices for others.
+Bigger players build their own DB software eventually but there is Postgresql, and various other choices for all.

 ---